This article describes how the IEP meeting is scheduled, who comes, and the special factors that team members must consider when writing an IEP.

 Yes, certain members of the IEP team may be excused from an IEP meeting under specific conditions.
 These conditions will vary depending on whether or the the team member’s area of expertise is going to be discussed or modified in the meeting.

 When the member’s area of expertise is not going to be discussed or modified.
-The chief condition for excusing a member of the team whose area of expertise is not going to be discussed or modified at the meeting is this: The parent and the school system must both agree in writing that the member’s attendance is not necessary.
+When a member of the team whose area of expertise is not going to be discussed or modified at the meeting, he or she may be excused from attending on one condition: The parent and the school system must both agree in writing that the member’s attendance is not necessary.

-Interestingly, the provision only applies to certain members of the team—the ones who are required IEP team members:
+This provision was added to IDEA during its 2004 reauthorization.
+Interestingly, the provision only applies to certain members of the team—the ones who are required IEP team members.
+To be specific, this means:

 - the child’s regular education teacher (if the child is, or may be participating in the regular education environment);